MaggieMei/mbed-client-withTempHum/README.md

-# mbed-client-withPIR
+# mbed-os-example-client-withTempHum

-This is a simple example of mbed client with PIR sensor working for motion detection with mbed OS (linux version is not provided here.
-You can try it by yourself).
+This is a simple example of mbed client with Grove Temperature&Humidity Sensor working for temperature&humidity detection in real time with mbed OS.
 You may need to take a look at [mbed-client-quickstart](https://github.com/ARMmbed/mbed-client-quickstart) first to finish the device registration.

 The application:

 * Registers with mbed Device Connector.
 * Gives mbed Device Connector access to its resources (read and write).
-* Records the number of clicks on the device’s button as well as motion detected by [PIR sensor](http://www.seeedstudio.com/wiki/PIR_Motion_sensor_module#Introduction) and sends the number to mbed Device Connector.
+* Records the number of clicks on the device’s button and temperature&humidity detected by the sensor](https://developer.mbed.org/components/Grove-TempHumi-Sensor/) and sends them to mbed Device Connector.
-* Lets you control the state of PIR sensor and blink pattern of the LED on the device (through mbed Device Connector).

 ## Application resources